 Forrester has been linked with a move to the Premier League, with the likes of Southampton, Reading and West Brom all interested in the striker.

 But he said he is trying to put any speculation to the back of his mind.

-Forrester said: “Obviously, it’s everyone’s dream.
+: “Obviously, it’s everyone’s dream.
 I’ve come down the leagues to learn my trade and I’m doing that.

 “I don’t know anything about being watched by clubs.
 There are a lot of people at this stadium watching players.
 I’ve got a great manager behind me, great colleagues and a great club.
 I’m at a hungry club that want success and I’m not somewhere where being mediocre is accepted.
 It’s bringing me on as a player and I’m really grateful for that.”

 DISCLAIMER: This article has been written by a member of the GiveMeFootball Writing Academy and does not represent the views of GiveMeFootball.com or SportsNewMedia.
 The views and opinions expressed are solely that of the author credited at the top of this article.
 GiveMeFootball.com and SportsNewMedia do not take any responsibility for the content of its contributors.